elhectro2/reMoDA/README.md

 # reMoDA
 Automated calculation of unfolding detection metrics for relaxation Molecular Dynamics

+## Introduction
+reMoDA is a Python workflow designed for the detection of unfolding events in Molecular Dynamics simulations, especially tuned for relaxation Molecular Dynamics.
+It calculates four different kinds of metrics, built in four different modules: Clustering, energetics, multianalysis and PCA.
+It has been developed by Helena García-Cebollada at the [Javier Sancho lab](https://javiersancholab.bifi.es/)

 ## Installation
 reMoDA is presented as a Python 3 library, which performs several analysis using other libraries and software.
 To successfully run reMoDA, those dependencies must be installed and their execution commands must be correctly indicated (see [Setting up the environment](#setting-up-the-environment)).
 ### Dependencies